 - Thermoregulation of the body through blood circulation.

-- Immunological functions, including the circulation of white blood cells, and the detection of foreign material by antibodies.
+- Immunological functions include the circulation of white blood cells, and the detection of foreign material by antibodies.

 - The response to a broken blood vessel, the conversion of blood from a liquid to a semisolid gel to stop bleeding – Coagulation

 - Regulation of body temperature etc.

-In the vertebrates, the various cells of the blood are made in the bone marrow, by the process named haematopoiesis, including:
+In vertebrates, the various cells of the blood are made in the bone marrow, by the process named hematopoiesis, including:

 - Erythropoiesis: It is the process that produces red blood cells (erythrocytes), which is the development from erythropoietic stem cells to mature red blood cells.